-Study Design
+Study design

-This is a retrospective, population-based, observational cohort study.
-The study was approved by the institutional data protection officer (file no. 02546).
-The Strengthening of the Reporting of Observational Studies in Epidemiology statement guided the conduct and reporting.
+This is a retrospective population-based observational cohort study.
+The study was approved by the institutional data protection officer (file nr.
+02546).
+The Strengthening of the Reporting of Observational Studies in Epidemiology (STROBE) statement guided the conduct and reporting.
 The data that support the findings of this study are available from the corresponding author upon reasonable request.